Gnocchi is a variety of pasta consisting of various small, thick, and soft dough dumplings.

 However, that’s not vegan-friendly, right?

-In order to keep it vegan-friendly, you have to limit the pasta to starches.
+To keep it vegan-friendly, you have to limit the pasta to starches.
 It can be any form of starch that gelatinizes when exposed to heat and water.

 A common example is a semolina, the wheat that makes up couscous, a very popular Morrocan grain.
 Other forms of starch include polenta (cornflour), rice flour, and the most common.